 – Martin Seligman

-Before World War II, Psychology had 3 clear missions:
+Before World War II, the field of psychology had 3 clear missions:

 They made remarkable progress in repairing damage within a disease model of functioning.
 However, psychology’s other missions, to promote productive, meaningful lives and nurture talent were left unattended.